-Go HERE for a printable lesson plan for a fifth Sunday or anytime.
+Go HERE for a printable lesson plan.

 SHARING TIME LESSON: When I Serve A Mission, I Serve God

 Print “Future Missionary” nametag on adhesive name badges.
 Here is an example.
 Name badge-sized label stickers would work well.